Harbour porpoise: Ecology

 Harbour porpoises prefer temperate and subarctic waters.
 They inhabit fjords, bays, estuaries and harbours, hence their name.
 They feed mostly on small pelagic schooling fish, particularly herring, pollack, hake, sardine, cod, capelin, and sprat.
 They will, however, eat squid and crustaceans in certain places.
 This species tends to feed close to the sea bottom, at least for waters less than 200 m deep.
 However, when hunting sprat, porpoise may stay closer to the surface.
 When in deeper waters, porpoises may forage for mid-water fish, such as pearlsides.
 A study published in 2016 showed that porpoises off the coast of Denmark were hunting 200 fish per hour during the day and up to 550 per hour at night, catching 90% of the fish they targeted.
 Almost all the fish they ate were very small, between 3 and 10 cm long.

+A study (2024) shown that prey availability is an important driver of seasonal and diel dynamics of harbour porpoise acoustic activity in the Black Sea.
+In the southeastern region, porpoise activity was primarily nocturnal, with a peak from January to May, aligned with anchovy migration.
+On the northwestern shelf, porpoises were more active during daylight from April to October, reflecting the migration patterns of sprat.

 Harbour porpoises tend to be solitary foragers, but they do sometimes hunt in packs and herd fish together.
 Young porpoises need to consume about 7% to 8% of their body weight each day to survive, which is approximately 15 pounds or 7 kilograms of fish.
 Significant predators of harbour porpoises include white sharks and killer whales (orcas).
 Researchers at the University of Aberdeen in Scotland have also discovered that the local bottlenose dolphins attack and kill harbour porpoises without eating them due to competition for a decreasing food supply.
 An alternative explanation is that the adult dolphins exhibit infanticidal behaviour and mistake the porpoises for juvenile dolphins which they are believed to kill.
 Grey seals are also known to attack harbour porpoises by biting off chunks of fat as a high energy source.